 We have all probably had someone tell us that they had good news and bad news for us and ask which we wanted to hear first.
 Here, Daniel gives the king the good news first which is the fact that the king has become as great as the tree of his dream.

 Now, the bad news is that the tree is to be cut down.
 God is good and even with this bad news comes hope.
 We see that the roots of the tree are not removed but instead are only restrained by the iron and bronze.
-In this, we see that God is in control of all things and all things happen in His time.
+In this, we see that God is in control of all things and all things happen in his time.

-'This is the interpretation, O king, and this is the decree the Most High has issued against my lord the king: You will be driven away from people and will live with the wild animals; you will eat grass like cattle and be drenched with the dew of heaven.
-Seven times will pass by for you until you acknowledge that the Most High is sovereign over the kingdoms of men and gives them to anyone he wishes.
-The command to leave the stump of the tree with its roots means that your kingdom will be restored to you when you acknowledge that Heaven rules.
-Therefore, O king, be pleased to accept my advice: Renounce your sins by doing what is right, and your wickedness by being kind to the oppressed.
-It may be that then your prosperity will continue.'
+"'This is the interpretation, your majesty; and it is the decree of the Most High that has come upon my lord the king: "'You will be driven from human society to live with the wild animals.
+You will be made to eat grass like an ox and be drenched with dew from the sky, as seven seasons pass over you; until you learn that the Most High rules in the human kingdom and gives it to whomever he pleases. "'But since it was ordered to leave the stump of the tree with its roots, your kingdom will be kept for you until you have learned that Heaven rules everything.
+Therefore, your majesty, please take my advice: break with your sins by replacing them with acts of charity, and break with your crimes by showing mercy to the poor; this may extend the time of your prosperity.'

 The full meaning of the nightmare is made known as judgment is pronounced on King Nebuchadnezzar.
 Even in this judgment there is hope as Daniel pleads for the king to repent and acknowledge the hand of God at work in the lives of men.
 He even tells the king that it could possibly be avoided if he would repent immediately.
 We notice also that this is not simply reciting some words but is backed up by action.
 The same thing is true for us today in that genuine repentance will be accompanied by action and not simply saying some words.

-All this happened to King Nebuchadnezzar.
-Twelve months later, as the king was walking on the roof of the royal palace of Babylon, he said, 'Is not this the great Babylon I have built as the royal residence, by my mighty power and for the glory of my majesty?'
+"All this happened to King N'vukhadnetzar.
+Twelve months later, as he was walking on the roof of the royal palace of Bavel, the king said, 'Bavel the great!
+I built it as a royal residence by my power and force to enhance the glory of my majesty!'

 The number twelve, throughout the Bible, is associated with the display of divine authority and here we see that twelve months after his vision the king is still denying God's power.
 The king still does not acknowledge the fact that God had him there.
 We may be quick to criticize the king but we must ask ourselves if we don't do the same thing sometimes.
-It is easy to forget to give the credit to God when He lifts us up and blesses us.
+It is easy to forget to give the credit to God when he lifts us up and blesses us.

 As soon as he spoke this blasphemy, he was reminded of the judgment that had been promised and it was swiftly executed.
 I am sure that the king did not expect this swift judgment as he climbed up to the roof.
-In the same way, we walk around many days without remembering that Jesus could come back at any moment.
+In the same way, we walk around many days without remembering that Yeshua could come back at any moment.

 Many things may seem to be given up when we come to faith in Christ but the biggest thing is pride.
 It was only after the king was humbled that he could see God at work.
-Likewise, it is only after our pride has been dealt with that we can see what Jesus did for us on the cross.
+Likewise, it is only after our pride has been dealt with that we can see what Yeshua did for us on the cross.
 Like the king, it may look like we have lost much more but God can restore more than we ever had just like he did for Nebuchadnezzar.